Through our projects, we focus on improving the relationships between society and

 As part of the Business Strategy & Consulting course, students from the Imperial Business School got the chance to go on an academic excursion to Mercato Metropolitano, as part of studying MM as a case study.
 Students met and heard Andrea Rasca, Founder and Chief Executive Dreamer of Mercato Metropolitano, to discuss MM’s sustainable business model, sharing with students the power of creating value-driven businesses, with a focus on supporting communities.
 Students studied how the innovative MM model could be applied to international marketplaces such as Tokyo, New York, Dubai and other strategic locations around the world, with the aim of disrupting food retail and the hospitality industry.

 Current Academmy Partnerships

-The FarMM is in an ongoing partnership with London South Bank University in an effort to connect Academia and Industry.
-The FaMM and LSBU are currently collaborating on a range of projects from online course development with the National Bakery School to connecting students to work placements and internships in Mercato Metropolitano.
+In an effort to connect Academia and Industry, the FaMM and LSBU are currently collaborating on a range of projects from online course development with the National Bakery School to connecting students to work placements and internships in Mercato Metropolitano.

 The FarMM worked with MBA students to develop a repeatable, transferable methodology that evaluates the change in children’s awareness, attitude and behaviour towards healthy eating after attending a cooking class.

 The FarMM partnered with King’s College London’s Business School for a social media project with 80 Digital Marketing Masters students.
-The groups came up with social media strategies in response to different challenges, working with mentors from the FarMM.
-Students presented their strategies and five top groups were selected and congratulated by Andrea Rasca.
+Working alongside their FarMM mentors, groups created and presented social media strategies which responded to various real-life challenges.